Gomphothere: Evolutionary history

 Gomphotheres originated in Afro-Arabia during the mid-Oligocene, with remains from the Shumaysi Formation in Saudi Arabia dating to around 29-28 million years ago.
 Gomphotheres were uncommon in Afro-Arabia during the Oligocene.
 Gomphotheres arrived in Eurasia after the connection of Afro-Arabia and Eurasia during the Early Miocene around 19 million years ago, in what is termed the "Proboscidean Datum Event".
 Gomphotherium arrived in North America around 16 million years ago, and is suggested to be the ancestor of later New World gomphothere genera.
 "Trilophodont gomphotheres" dramatically declined during the Late Miocene, likely due to the increasing C_{4} grass-dominated habitats, while during the Late Miocene "tetralophodont gomphotheres" were abundant and widespread in Eurasia, where they represented the dominant group of proboscideans.
 During the Late Miocene, the "tetralophodont gomphothere" Tetralophodon is suggested to have given rise to the family Elephantidae in Afro-Arabia.
 All trilophodont gomphotheres, with the exception of the Asian Sinomastodon, became extinct in Eurasia by the beginning of the Pliocene,' along with the global extinction of the "shovel tusker" amebelodontids as well as the choerolophodontids.
-The last gomphotheres in Africa, represented by the "tetralophodont gomphothere" genus Anancus, became extinct around the end of the Pliocene and beginning of the Pleistocene.
+The last gomphotheres in Africa, represented by the "tetralophodont gomphothere" genus Anancus, became extinct around the late Pliocene.
 The New World gomphothere genera Notiomastodon and Cuvieronius dispersed into South America during the Pleistocene, around or after 2.5 million years ago as part of the Great American Biotic Interchange due to the formation of the Isthmus of Panama, becoming widespread across the continent.
 The last gomphothere native to Europe, Anancus arvernensis became extinct during the Early Pleistocene, around 1.6–2 million years ago Sinomastodon became extinct at the end of the Early Pleistocene, around 800,000 years ago.
 From the latter half of the Early Pleistocene onwards, gomphotheres were extirpated from most of North America, likely due to competition with mammoths and mastodons.

 The extinction of gomphotheres in Afro-Eurasia has generally been supposed to be the result the expansion of Elephantidae and Stegodon.
 The morphology of elephantid molars being more efficient than gomphotheres in consuming grass, which became more abundant during the Pliocene and Pleistocene epochs.'
 In southern North America, Central America and South America, gomphotheres did not become extinct until shortly after the arrival of humans to the Americas, approximately 12,000 years ago, as part of the Late Pleistocene megafauna extinctions of most large mammals across the Americas.
 Bones of the last gomphothere genera, Cuvieronius and Notiomastodon, dating to shortly before their extinction have been found associated with human artifacts produced by Paleoindians, the first humans in the Americas, suggesting that hunting played a role in their extinction.